Tekofx/pingbot/README.md

 ## How to use:
 - Replace in network.txt the host and the port to check
 - Run the bot with `python3 main.py`
+- Send `ping` to a channel to check server availavility